TapToRandomize/TapToRandomize/README.md

 Upon tapping that card, after a wait (note some waits can be sizeable, SMZ3 can take up to 4 minutes to launch!
 If you uncomment and try mn64, it took OVER AN HOUR to generate a rom, which is why I just commented it out; it "functions" if you do uncomment it) your randomized ROM will start up.
 You get a freshly randomized ROM any time you tap the card; to save a session for later, open the ROM in the RandoDir/current directory via the normal MiSTerFPGA menus, or make a card with a launch command targeting your RandoDir/current directory (I suggest having this card premade if you're in the habit of playing a single seed over multiple sessions).

 RandoDir for each randomizer is defined in the script or in a .ini file.
-It's set to sane defaults (at least for people who use a cifs drive like me; if your stuff is on an SD card, remove the cifs from all the configs)
+The config builder tries to find ROMs automatically; if you have the right ROM, it should find it and add it to the config.
+When in doubt, you probably want a 1.0 rom if there are multiple versions, and some randomizers want a JP rom, but most want a US one.
+Look up the original randomizers for more info.

-A default ini file is included.
-You'll almost certainly need to edit it.
+A default ini file is included as an example, in case you want to look; it's the actual ini file I used before I made the autobuilder.

 Each Archipelago-based randomizer (these have an appended -a at the end of their short names) uses a yaml file, located in yamls, for some of its configs.
 There is a rewriter for these files, with a config file at randomizerlauncheryamls.ini, which is a Windows-style ini file rather than a flat Unix one.
 Sections do matter when editing it.
 What's in the .ini file will overwrite whatever is in the yamls.You will almost certainly need to edit the rom_path entries in the ini file.
 I don't recommend editing the .yaml files directly as the .ini will overwrite them, but if you want to, comment out the sections in the ini.
 Also don't forget to edit host.yaml if you're doing this; the .ini file takes care of that quietly for you, currently.

 Weird config note: for Zillion specifically, your ROM MUST be named as Zillion (UE) [!].sms .
 It can live in any directory, but the filename MUST match that exactly.
 This is inherited from Archipelago, which inherited it from zilliandomizer, so nothing I can do to change it unless I want to fix it in zilliandomizer, and that's likely beyond my scope... for now.
 No other randomizers currently have a restriction like this.

-This is EARLY Alpha at this point; it should progress as things go.
+This is EARLY Beta at this point; it should progress as things go.

 Supported randomizers currently: